 Where can I find customer reviews on Saga health insurance?

 Saga’s Trustpilot reviews give an indication of how its customers rate its level of service.
-Saga has a rating of 4 out of 5 stars on Trustpilot from over 41,000 reviews, which is deemed “great”.
+Saga has a rating of 4.0 out of 5 stars on Trustpilot from 42,444 reviews (5th January 2026), which is deemed “great”.
 However, its Trustpilot score is lower than most of the other health insurers we have reviewed.

 Given the company’s broad range of services and the fact that many of its health insurance reviews are “sales-based” rather than “claims-based”, it's difficult to pinpoint what Saga’s customers specifically think about its health insurance.
 Where health insurance has been mentioned most reviews are complimentary about Saga’s customer sales service and the ease of applying, but there is criticism of its renewal pricing and some of its claims decisions.